MichaelHatherly/Lexicon.jl/docs/api/Lexicon.md

 ---

 ### doctest(modname::Module)
-Run code blocks in the docstrings of the specified module `modname` and return a `Summary` of the results.
+Run code blocks in the docstrings of the specified module `modname`.
+Returns a `Summary` of the results.

 Code blocks may be skipped by adding an extra newline at the end of the block.